Kassab11/Investigating-the-Complexity-of-Deep-Neural-Networks/README.md

 A demo file called Demo_Run_AdderNet_CIFAR10.ipynb shows the training and testing Results.

-Preprocessing_Drone_Vs_Bird.ipynb  show the preprocessing steps perfromed on this dataset.
+Preprocessing_Drone_Vs_Bird.ipynb  show the preprocessing steps perfromed on Drone-Vs-Bird dataset.

 CNN_CIFAR10.ipynb  shows the experiment done with the CNN model on CIFAR10, the file has the model summary and testing accuracy.